Go back to all articles

 • in Grafana+lnfluxDB it was data grouping by a time interval.

-The bigger the amount of operation and the bigger the difference in operations’ values, the higher the result distortion.
+The bigger the number of operations and the bigger the difference in operations’ values, the higher the result distortion.
 The granularity value is only aimed at generating readable graphs.
 The granularity should not be used to acquire precise results.

 Table of contents